Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 ## Challenge Validations:

 1. After completing the challenge, you need to visit the **Lab Validation (1)** tab and click on the **VALIDATE (2)** button under Actions to perform the validation steps.
-Verify that you have met the success criteria of the challenge.
+Verify that you have met the challenge's success criteria.

     ![](../media/validate01.png "Validation")